-Having grown sufficiently, you may find your SME business now has the need for a dedicated purchasing manager – and perhaps even a purchasing department.
+Having grown sufficiently, you may find your SME business now has the need for better procurement processes, a dedicated purchasing manager – and perhaps even a purchasing department.
 And while this is an exciting step, we understand it can also be a tad overwhelming.

 So if you’re a business owner who is wondering how to run a purchasing department, then check out our practical guide below.
 We’ll cover: